-Nearby on the Black Isle as this area is known there is a small wildlife park, a brewery, an orienteering course and an off road bike course.
+Nearby on the Black Isle as this area is known there is are two brewaries, an orienteering course and an off road bike course.

 Inverness, just a few minutes south over the Kessock Bridge is a thriving city with a large range of shops, hotels, cafes, restaurants and supermarkets you’d expect.
 There is a public swimming pool.
 Inverness sits around a hill at the top of which is a red sandstone castle overlooking the River Ness, views of which make popular holiday souvenirs.

 Loch Ness and its famous monster Nessie is an easy scenic drive from your base at Kessock Highland Lodges and here you can spend the day at the Visitor Centre (www.lochness-centre.com), cruise the loch (Jacobite Cruises and Caley Cruises) or just watching the water.
 You might eat at Dores Inn at the head of the loch next door to the annual home of Rock Ness.